TwQin0403/PyPairTrading/README.md

 # PyPairTrading
-PyPairTrading is an attempt to write a python library that generates trading signals for
+PyPairTrading is an attempt to write a python library that generates trading signals for pair trading algorithm